owanhunte/assistweb-wiki/difference-between-types-of-sql-joins.md

 ## Full Join or Full Outer Join
 A Full Outer Join returns all rows in both the Left and Right tables.
 Any time a row has no match in the other table, the select list columns from the other table contain null values.
 When there is a match between the tables, the entire result set row contains data values from the base tables.

-The following diagram shows a visual representation of these types of SQL joins, taken from the article [link](https://www.codeproject.com/Articles/33052/Visual-Representation-of-SQL-Joins "Visual Representation of SQL Joins").
+The following diagram shows a visual representation of these types of SQL joins, taken from the article [Visual Representation of SQL Joins](https://www.codeproject.com/Articles/33052/Visual-Representation-of-SQL-Joins "read article").

 ![Visual Sql Joins V 2](/uploads/sql/visual-sql-joins-v-2.png "Visual Sql Joins V 2"){.align-center}